DOD-101/backlight_control_rs/README.md

 3. backlight_control_rs has made a few QOL changes compared to the original: better help message, `--stats` option, absolute and relative adjustments

-4. backlight_control doesn't work on NixOs due to how it is written. backlight_control_rs addresses this.
+4. backlight_control doesn't work on NixOs due to how it's written. backlight_control_rs addresses this.

 ## Why use this over something like `light`?